Neil Bush

 Neil Mallon Bush (born January 22, 1955) is an American businessman and investor.
-He is the fourth of six children of former president George H. W. Bush and Barbara Bush (née Pierce).
-His five siblings are George W. Bush; Jeb Bush, a former governor of Florida; the late Pauline Robinson Bush; Marvin Bush; and Dorothy Bush Koch.
+He is the fourth of six children of former president George H. W. Bush and Barbara Bush.
+His five siblings are George W. Bush; the late Pauline Robinson Bush; Jeb Bush; Marvin Bush; and Dorothy Bush Koch.

 Early life and education

 Neil Bush was born on January 22, 1955, in Midland, Texas.
 Bush was named after a good friend of the family, Henry Neil Mallon, chairman of Dresser Industries, George H. W. Bush's employer.
 As a child, Bush spent some summers and holidays at his family's estate in Maine, the Bush compound.

 At age 11, he enrolled in the exclusive St. Albans School in Washington, D.C.
 He struggled through school; a counselor told his mother that he was doubtful the boy had the potential to graduate.
 He was later diagnosed as having dyslexia, and his mother spent much time assisting him with his learning disability.
 Eventually, his grades improved and he graduated from St. Albans in 1973.

 In 1977, Bush earned a degree in economics from Tulane University.
 In 1979, Bush earned an MBA.